checkly/docs.checklyhq.com/site/content/learn/playwright/best-practices/performance.md

 The need for fast and responsive applications has never been greater because of the move from [desktop to mobile](https://gs.statcounter.com/platform-market-share/desktop-mobile-tablet/worldwide/).
 Still, web applications have been increasing in [complexity and size](https://httparchive.org/reports/page-weight).
 It is clear why the topic of webpage performance is more popular today than it ever was.

 This article gives a practical introduction to the whys and hows of web performance without getting lost in the depth of this massive topic.
-It also explains how to measure performance and gather metrics such as the Web Vitals with headless tools such as Puppeteer and Playwright.

 <!-- more -->